 An internship can provide a different sort of classroom for expanding your learning; it can help you explore and test hunches about a career field; it can build your resume and launch your career.

 "Internships" come in many different shapes and forms, and for that reason, the word has varied meanings.
 For some, it means "volunteer," for others, "paid apprenticeship."
 Some organizations require that you earn academic credit, while others don't.
 Some might use different words such as "externship" or "fellowship."
 Some summer jobs, work-study, or part-time situations might qualify as internships.

 The three most common factors that define an internship are these: 1) the work has an endpoint; it is temporary, whether it's a month-long or two years in duration; 2) the work includes specific learning objectives, and 3) the work is performed under the guidance of a supervisor or mentor.

-At Puget Sound, it's possible to link some situations that meet these criteria to the curriculum for academic credit.
-Curious about pursuing an internship for credit?
-Contact CES.
-We can help you strategize!
+At Puget Sound, it is possible to take some situations which meet those criteria and link them to the curriculum for academic credit.